CraftomeCJ/learningJournal/May2022/learningJournal20220529.md

 <!-- what has holding me back all these years -->
 **How to Approach my Life like the Greats:** <br/>
 Core Traits of a **"SOCIALLY INTELLIGENT PERSON"**: <br/>
-They know that a feeling will not kill them. <br/>
+They listen to hear, not respond. <br/>
-They have developed enough stamina and awareness to know that all things, even the worse, are transitory. <br/>
+While listening to other people speak, they focus on what is being said, not how they going to respond. <br/>
+This is also known as the meta practice of "holding space". <br/>

 <!-- for daily reflections -->
 <!-- Critical Thinking Training: